 Where to Stay: I recommend staying somewhere downtown that’s accessible easily by transit.
 If you’re traveling by train or bus, you’ll arrive at Pacific Central Station, which is close to the Science World Sky Train stop.
 Vancouver is a good place to stay in a hotel for a short weekend visit.
 You’ll definitely want to be eating out on this trip as Vancouver is a foodie’s dream.

 EAT – Vancouver has amazing food from all over the world.
 Look on Google or Yelp for your favorite kind of food and dive in!
-Make sure to try a dumpling house (this is my favorite so far) and one of Vancouver’s Gastropubs (this one and this one are a couple of my favorites).
+Make sure to try a dumpling house (this is my favorite so far) and one of Vancouver’s Gastropubs.
 When you need a quick bite, don’t miss a visit to Japadog, with carts all over the city serving Japanese style hot dogs.
 They’re amazing!
 You can also find High Tea in lots of places in Vancouver (it’s not just in Victoria!)

 Stanley Park – If you only go one place in Vancouver (other than eating!) make it here.
 This giant park in the middle of the city includes miles of trails including the 6 mile flat seawall trail with impressive views of the city as well as the water, totem poles, the Lion’s Gate bridge and beaches.
 The trails in the interior of the park take you past ancient trees.
 You can rent a bike nearby if you want to see the park that way.
 Sunsets from adjacent English Beach are amazing!